Gunnar Berg (composer): Later life in Denmark and Switzerland

 Berg and his wife moved to Denmark in 1957 where they frequently gave lecture-recitals on avant-garde music at folk high schools; making them among the first musicians to perform that genre of music in Denmark.
 Musicologist Jens Rossel stated that "Berg was a respected but isolated figure in Danish musical life with neither position nor pupil.
 Still, in 1965 Denmark's Ministry of Culture awarded Berg a lifelong artist grant and made his a Knight of the Order of the Dannebrog.

 The Berg family settled in the town of Horsens on the eastern part of the Jutland peninsula in 1966.
 Béatrice died there ten years later, and in 1980 Berg relocated to Switzerland where he lived the rest of his life.
 While his music was not often performed, his music received more interest in Sweden than in earlier years.
 He was nominated for the Nordic Council Prize a second time for his Aria (1981).
 He continued to compose or revise earlier works into the year 1987.

-Gunnar Berg died in Bern, Switzerland on August 25, 1989 at the age of 80.
+Gunnar Berg died in Bern, Switzerland on August 25, 1989, at the age of 80.

 Legacy

-Working Group Gunnar Berg - Agneta Mei Hytten, Erik Kaltoft and Jens Rossel - was formed after Gunnar Berg's death in 1989 by composer Tage Nielsen (1929-2003), editor and former head of the music section of DR, Mogens Andersen (1929-2008), pianist Erik Kaltoft and Jens Rossel with a view to raising awareness and understanding of Gunnar Berg's music.
+Working Group Gunnar Berg - Agneta Mei Hytten, Erik Kaltoft and Jens Rossel - was formed after Gunnar Berg's death in 1989 by composer Tage Nielsen (1929–2003), editor and former head of the music section of DR, Mogens Andersen (1929–2008), pianist Erik Kaltoft and Jens Rossel with a view to raising awareness and understanding of Gunnar Berg's music.

-The working group placed the largest part of Gunnar Berg's manuscripts and things left behind at the Royal Library in Copenhagen, released two double-CDs with historical recordings of Gunnar Berg's piano music on Danacord Records and coordinated the various actitivites in the centennial of Gunnar Berg's birth.
+The working group placed the largest part of Gunnar Berg's manuscripts and things left behind at the Royal Library in Copenhagen, released two double-CDs with historical recordings of Gunnar Berg's piano music on Danacord Records and coordinated the various activities in the centennial of Gunnar Berg's birth.

 In 2009 the centennial of Gunnar Berg's birth was celebrated with concerts, radio programmes, CD-releases, writings, printed scores, and exhibitions in Denmark, Switzerland, France, Germany, Austria, United States, Ukraine and China.
 These activities has caused a significant change in the understanding of and respect for his artistic oeuvre - being far from a cold speculative, mathematic game.